-Grammy award-winning American singer Erykah Badu is slated to to perform in Nairobi, Kenya on December 11.
+Grammy award-winning American singer Erykah Badu is slated to perform in Nairobi, Kenya on December 11.
 Tickets will cost Kshs 4,000 (~$47) for regular and Kshs 7,500 (~$88) for VIP entries.

-Last month there was a bit of debate about reception of international concert stars who perform in Nairobi. @KenyanPoet wrote about the live concert business and the value Kenyans give it noting that, while the James Ingram concert in Nairobi attracted 500 fans, a Rick Ross concert in Tanzania attracted 22,000 fans, and Konshens in Uganda drew 25,000 fans.
+Last month there was a bit of debate about the reception of international concert stars who perform in Nairobi. @KenyanPoet wrote about the live concert business and the value Kenyans give it noting that, while the James Ingram concert in Nairobi attracted 500 fans, a Rick Ross concert in Tanzania attracted 22,000 fans, and Konshens in Uganda drew 25,000 fans.

 Another equally interesting perspective came from @ItsBuddhaBlaze who wrote on twitter about the challenges that concert promoters go through in order to bring international musicians to perform in Nairobi.
 Some of them (nicely archived here) include:

 - As soon a promoter in Kenya says they bringing an international artist $$$ bells start ringing in all government offices – from Immigration to KRA (the Kenya Revenue Authority)…

 - The taxes: Immigration, Kenya Revenue, Lands Office, Environment office, Security, Information – everyone (at) these Ministries want a piece.

 - First to pay the artist you show through an Escrow account that you have the full fee.
 The artist requires a half down payment of the show

 - The Kenyan government then requires the promoter to show a contract between artist & promoter.
 They take 10% of that fee, and this must be paid in advance.